 The site’s most popular module is Depression, Burnout and Suicide, which Derek expected based on the project’s initial needs assessment.
 But he’s delighted to report that the next two most popular modules are Fitness, Nutrition and Exercise and Resiliency.
 “This suggests that physicians are highly interested in health promotion and disease prevention, and will use that interest to promote their own wellbeing,” he says.

-Another component of the website that gets a lot of hits is Carpe Diem, the 22-minute documentary Derek produced and directed in partnership with uOttawa, the Canadian Medical Association (CMA) and the British Columbia Physician Health Program.
-Launched in 2010 at the inaugural Canadian Physician Health Conference, the documentary’s goal “was to share stories of the resiliency inherent in the Canadian physician community,” says Derek.
+Another component of the website that gets a lot of hits is Carpe Diem, the 22-minute documentary he produced and directed in partnership with uOttawa, the Canadian Medical Association (CMA) and the British Columbia Physician Health Program.
+Launched in 2010 at the inaugural Canadian Physician Health Conference, the documentary’s goal “was to share stories of the resiliency inherent in the Canadian physician community,” he says.
 “To focus on the positive, the beautiful and the sustainable.
 We filmed all across Canada, and the locations added a depth to the dialogue that resonates well with audiences.”

 Taking heart in the outlook for healthcare

 Derek’s dedication to making life better for Canadian physicians has been a longstanding hallmark of his career.
 Since 2000, the Dr. Derek Puddester Award has been given out annually by the Canadian Association of Internes and Residents (CAIR) to “an individual who has improved the health and well being of residents in Canada.”
 But his overall commitment to healthcare takes a much wider view, extending to the general public as well as members of the medical community.